-Federal prosecutors have stepped up prosecutions against individuals and businesses allegedly engaged in health care fraud and are seeking long prison terms and forfeiture of personal and business assets.
+Federal prosecutors have increased the number and vigor of prosecutions against individuals and businesses allegedly engaged in health care fraud and are seeking long prison terms and forfeiture of personal and business assets.

 Defending Allegations of Heath care Fraud False Claims, Medicare Fraud and Medicaid Fraud